 The 2023 Summer World University Games (WUG) were initially planned in Ekaterinburg, Russia.
 Following the war in Ukraine and considering the Chengdu 2021 Summer Games had yet to be held due to the pandemic, Chengdu became the new host for the 2023 Summer Games.
 However, after gathering feedback from key stakeholders, U SPORTS made the difficult decision to withdraw its participation in the 2023 FISU Summer World University Games in Chengdu, China from July 28 to August 8.
-The decision was based on the travel and health risks to the Canadian student-athletes and Canadian delegation participation and strongly supports FISU events.
+The decision was based on the travel and health risks to the Canadian student-athletes and Canadian delegation participating in the Games.
+U SPORTS remains committed to international participation and strongly supports FISU events.